AJKKinney/Unreleased-Survival-Horror-Game/README.md

 # Unreleased Survival Horror Game

-This is a indie survival horror game developed by Austen Kinney, which features giant monsters, a beautiful world to explore, a robust stealth system, a deep combat system, a simple but rewarding crafting system, a branching cinematic story, and hidden secrets to discover.
+This is an indie survival horror game developed by Austen Kinney, which features giant monsters, a beautiful world to explore, a robust stealth system, a deep combat system, a simple but rewarding crafting system, a branching cinematic story, and hidden secrets to discover.